Saskia Popescu: Career

 Popescu's research centers on pandemic preparedness and global health security, working to prepare hospitals and advising policymakers for outbreaks of infectious diseases.
-She is an Assistant Professor at the Schar School of Policy and Government at George Mason University and an adjunct professor at the University of Arizona teaching biodefense.
+She is an assistant professor at the Schar School of Policy and Government at George Mason University and an adjunct professor at the University of Arizona teaching biodefense.
 In 2015, she was involved in the response to an outbreak of measles in Maricopa County, Arizona and is currently involved in the response to Coronavirus disease 2019.
 In January 2020, before COVID-19 cases spiked in the United States, she warned of the consequences for cutting funding for hospitals that are equipped to respond to infectious disease outbreaks based on her research studying failures in pandemic response.
+Popescu is a biosecurity and defense/political science Policy Researcher at RAND Corporation and previous consulted for the World Health Organization on COVID-19 Infection Prevention.

 COVID-19 Pandemic

 Since the beginning of the COVID-19 pandemic in the United States, Popescu has been working to prepare hospitals for cases of COVID-19 and communicating about the disease to the public through a number of channels.
 Popescu has worked within Arizona hospital systems to better prepare the hospital system for a surge in COVID-19 cases and advised public health officials on mitigation approaches.
 She serves on several national committees to monitor and respond to COVID-19, including the National Academies of Sciences, Engineering, and Medicine's Committee on Data Needs to Monitor the Evolution of SARS-CoV-2 and the Federation of American Scientists' Coronavirus Task Force.
+She frequently published on transmission dynamics and roadblocks in prevention.
+In 2023, she was part of the research team working in COVID origins analysis, publishing data from the Huanan market regarding zoonotic origins of the virus.
+Popescu served as the lead epidemiologist and infection preventionist for Netflix during the pandemic, building global response plans and mitigation strategies on productions.

 Popescu has also leveraged social media as a tool to communicate information about the pandemic and has been noted as a top expert to follow for reliable information.
 Her writing has also appeared in popular news outlets, including an Op-ed published in July in The Washington Post outlining how Arizona became a COVID-19 hotspot by not following the measures recommended by epidemiologists and public health officials.
+Popescu has also co-authored Op-eds on vaccine passports and COVID origins.
 She also co-authored an editorial for The New York Times with Ezekiel Emanuel and James Phillips outlining a strategy to safely reopen schools.
 She and Phillips have also developed a color-coded chart to better help members of the public navigate risk around COVID-19 and make better-informed decisions about which activities to partake in.
 She has also spoken about the gender disparity in experts included in coverage around the pandemic, noting that men with less expertise are often cited more than women.